TAPP-Travel/Code-Challenge/README.md

 * Redux integration
 * Firebase integration - bookmarks stored in Firestore
+* Detailed git commit history (we like seeing your coding process)
+* Creative liberties to improve on functionality (following our UI desgin)
 * Demo video - showcase any additional features
-* Creative liberties to improve on the proposed experience.

 ## What We Are Looking For